-Bullying is a type of child-on-child abuse defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power; this can include emotional, physical, racial, sexual, verbal (direct or indirect) and cyber-bullying.
-Bullying can be verbal or physical, by person or by electronic, online or written means and can be directed at both staff and students.
+Bullying is a type of child-on-child abuse defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying can be verbal or physical, in-person or by electronic, online or written means and can be directed at both staff and students.
+Bullying can be prejudice-based or discriminatory and staff must act to prevent discrimination, harassment and victimisation within the school.